In the vast world of the Web Marketing there are many techniques and tactics that are created every day with the sole goal of capturing visitor leads.

 These three types of pools are proven to be among the most effective, both in terms of communication and speed of engagement and appreciation.
-After all, Mark Zuckerberg had attracted the attentions of the board of professors at the university precisely because he set up a "hot or not" type of poll with photos of his female student colleagues 🙂
+After all, Mark Zuckerberg had attracted the attentions of the board of professors at the university precisely because he had set up a "hot or not" type poll with photos of his female student colleagues 🙂

 The use of this tool is particularly simple and intuitive.

 First of all, it is CLOUD so no software to download, no compatibility issues with Windows, Mac, Linux--it even works from tablets.

 Second, the interface in addition to being particularly pleasant is extremely easy and intuitive.
 Although it is in English, it is very easy to understand, and does not require any explanation.
 In less than 5 minutes you are up and running at 100%.

 Third peculiarity, the templates.
 There are (especially in the PRO version that can be purchased after the basic offer), many graphically ready-to-use and high-impact surveys that you just need to customize with your own texts, images and questions.

 Finally, the guarantee (which never hurts).
 30 days money back satisfied at 100%.